jacobkap/crimebythenumbers/docs/geocoding.md

 }
 ```

-Now it appears that we have longitude and latitude for every dispensary We should check that they all look sensible.
+Now it appears that we have longitude and latitude for every dispensary.
+We should check that they all look sensible.

 ```r